wickerwaka/dis68k/README.md

 	dis68k < file.rom > disassembly.txt

 This disassembler reads from stdin and writes to stdout.
-You can therefore use the usual means of composition to disassemble directly from compressed files and/or to compress the output: `zcar file.gz | dis68k > disassembly.txt` or similar.
+You can therefore use the usual means of composition to disassemble directly from compressed files and/or to compress the output: `zcat file.gz | dis68k > disassembly.txt` or similar.

 By default the disassembler will assume that the input begins at address 0 and that execution begins at address 0.
-You can modify that assumption with a map file.
+You can modify those assumptions with a map file.

 ### Map Files